jameshuang101/denovus/README.md

 # What is Denovus?
-A project aimed at creating a virtual reality (VR) game-based application for upper-extremity physical therapy
+A virtual reality (VR) game-based application for upper-extremity physical therapy with real-time flexion and force measurements of the hands with a custom sensor glove and progress-tracking over time

 ![Infographic_DENOVUS](https://user-images.githubusercontent.com/130106532/231019294-e4408248-ab27-4c66-be00-d2fd1992c6c8.png)